View of Black Sea Turkey from a balcony.

 Map of Sinop and all of the tourist attractions available.

-If is definitely worth taking a drive coast all the way around.
+It is definitely worth taking a coastal highway drive all the way around.
 There are a few locations along the way with exceptional views.

 There are two things I want to recommend for food.